adielBm/math/math/Linear Algebra/Matrices.md

 	- $\rho(B)-\dim(\text{null}(A))\leq \rho(AB)$. (from Sylvester’s inequality and  Rank–nullity theorem)
 	- $AB=0\implies \rho(A)+\rho(B)\leq n$
 	- for invetible see [[#Invertibility#Properties]]
-## Elementary matrix

-- $A$ is called an **elementary matrix** if it can be obtained from an identity matrix by performing a single elementary row operation.
-- Every elementary matrix is invertible, and the inverse is also an elementary matrix.

 ## Determinant